 The Education and High School Fellowships start June 17th and end on July 1st.
 Participants spend the duration of their fellowship in Washington, DC.
 Education Fellowships are for faculty and staff at HSIs.
 High School Fellowships are for Secondary Education Superintendents, Principals, Agricultural and/or District Level Teachers working for Hispanic-Serving School Districts.

-The Science Fellowship lasts for 3 weeks beginning June 18th and ending July 9th.
+The Science Fellowship starts June 17th and ends July 8th.
 The program consists of one week in Washington, DC and two weeks at a USDA research location.
 Science Fellows will be placed with the USDA Agricultural Research Service (ARS) for the research portion of their fellowship.
 To learn more, visit www.ars.usda.gov

 Interested individuals must apply online to be considered for this fellowship program.